Doctor insights on:

 - How often can you use a fleet enema?

-- How often can i give baby suppository?
+- How often can i give my baby a fleets enema?